sarthakjadhavde/Project/README.md

 ## 3. 🛠️ Installation

 You will need the following Python libraries.
-You can install them via pip:
+You can install them Via pip:

 ```bash
 pip install pandas numpy scikit-learn